vanbumi/CodeJournal/Databases/PostgreSQL/README.md

 	postgres=# \du

-please continue to read next one.
+please continue to read next one and install this http://postgresapp.com/